SikuliX/SikuliX-Docs/src/main/resources/docs/source/scripting.rst

 	folders, that are imported
         (see: :ref:`Reuse of Code and Images <ImportingSikuliScripts>`).

-        Currently (will be revised in version 1.2), you should not use a jar file folder, Use :py:func:`addImagePath` instead.

 .. py:function:: getBundlePath()

 	Get a string containing the absolute path to a folder containing your images